sloede/lakemper.eu-hugo-academic/content/authors/admin/_index.md

 title: Michael Schlottke-Lakemper
 email: michael@sloede.com
 ---
-I am an interim professor (Professurvertreter) for Computational Mathematics and research software engineer at the
+I am an interim professor (Vertretungsprofessor) for Computational Mathematics and research software engineer at the
 [Applied and Computational Mathematics Research Lab](https://www.acom.rwth-aachen.de) at